 The rest of the presentation was focused on the deployment of combined ESI Group & NVIDIA CloudXR technology that helped unlock additional value of collaborative virtual workspaces at Volvo, an environment where Volvo Trucks engineers could use VR for product development on a regular basis.
 Personally, since software development and deployment are my expertise, I would have loved to spend more time with Steven and Volvo learning more about their journey in successfully implementing Virtual Reality and the value delivered to Volvo as a result of the development focus that fills in the rest of the presentation.
 Fortunately, Steven and my colleague Eric Kam will be presenting on this topic to an audience of engineers rather than software developers next month.

-Don’t miss the upcoming webinar “Extending Reality to Tomorrow’s Trucks - Volvo’s Collaborative Workspaces” organized by NVIDIA and hosted by Kenneth Wong from Digital Engineering, co-presented by Volvo Trucks and ESI Group, on Tuesday, June 7, 2022 at 2:00 PM ET/ 11:00 AM PT.
-You can register here.
+Don’t miss the webinar “Extending Reality to Tomorrow’s Trucks - Volvo’s Collaborative Workspaces” organized by NVIDIA and hosted by Kenneth Wong from Digital Engineering, co-presented by Volvo Trucks and ESI Group.
+You can watch on demand here .